anan44/it-starts-with-clojure/materials/1-first-things-first/3-clojure-and-IDE.md

 ### [NightCode](https://sekao.net/nightcode/)

 Editor especially made for Clojure.
 Worth testing out.

-TODO: write more about NightCode
+It  provides instant REPL and is especially nice for learning the language.